shlomif/shlomif-tech-diary/static-site-generators--despair.md

 Attribution Noncommercial 3.0 Unported</a> licence, or at your option any later version.
 See the
 <a href="http://www.shlomifish.org/meta/copyrights/">instructions</a>
-of how to comply with it.
+on how to comply with it.